Shortage has Russell residents working to make community 'where doctors want to come' | CBC News

 Shortage has Russell residents working to make community 'where doctors want to come'

-At a meeting this week, residents of Russell, a township in eastern Ontario, gathered to discuss recruitment strategies to address the glaring shortage of doctors in the region.
+At a meeting this week, residents of Russell Township in eastern Ontario gathered to discuss recruitment strategies to address the glaring shortage of doctors in the region.

-Nearly 40 people, including residents and health-care workers, showed up to the meeting organized by Mayor Pierre Leroux and Dr. Danielle De Banné, a retired family physician.
+Nearly 40 people, including residents and health-care workers, showed up to the meeting organized by Mayor Pierre Leroux and retired family physician Dr. Danielle De Banné.

 "Just out of curiosity, how many people are here because they actually need a doctor?"
 Leroux asked.
 Four raised their hands.

-Leroux said the shortage — which is a problem provincewide — is being caused by a few factors, including that some doctors might prefer working in bigger cities.
+Leroux said the provincewide shortage is being caused by a few factors, including that some doctors might prefer working in bigger cities.

-With Ottawa so close, the community is trying to work that into their recruitment pitch.
+With Ottawa next door, the community is trying to work that into their recruitment pitch.

 "Russell Township being next to the big city is a positive impact for some people," he said.
 "I think it's just the health-care system in general is a challenge right now across the country."